MrCRick/Mimir-webUI/README.md

 You can see 2 new container: mimir_webui_container and mysql.

+Must to create mimir db:

+	$ docker exec -it mimir_webui bash

+In the docker container:

+	$ python3 build_database.py

-Run the command to start the container:
+Exit from the container and run the command to start the container:

-	$ docker logs -f mimir_webui_container
+	$ docker logs -f mimir_webui

 For everything to work, you need an active api server.